 papers4.jpg

-Migrant workers face other challenges in Canada.
+Migrant workers face various challenges in Canada.
 They are isolated by language and cultural differences.
 Some workers live in remote locations far from communities, including grocery stores and churches.
 Other challenges that workers may face are resolving differences with their employers or co-workers, housing issues, discrimination at or outside of their workplace, completing their tax forms, and learning to manage their money.

 For more information, please contact Pastor Carlos.